 This feature is available on Netflix’s iOS app and allows users to watch short films from the company’s current library of children’s shows and movies.
 On the basis of present and upcoming content, Netflix promises to add fresh video segments every day.

 Netflix is experimenting with some new features in order to provide customers with more video options.
-The move is also intended to appeal to YouTube users who want to watch short videos.
+The move also appeals to YouTube users who want to watch short videos.

 It’s akin to Netflix’s ‘Fast Laughs’ function, which debuted earlier this year.
 Netflix shows amusing clips from various shows and movies in this section of the app, which is displayed in a vertical manner.